faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 [MITRE ID: T1546.004](https://attack.mitre.org/techniques/T1546/004/)

-A bashrc file is a shell script file that Linux uses when starting up to load items like modules and aliases into user's profile.
+A bashrc file is a shell script file that Linux uses when starting up to load items like modules and aliases into a user's profile.
 So, whenever an interactive session is launched, the .bashrc file will load the reverse shell pointing to the adversary C2 server.

 	$ Command: